a-kalkovets/todo_test/README.md

 ## How to run
 1. `npm install` in `/` and `/src/server` directories
+2. Create `.env` file according to the `.env.example` in `/src/server directory`
-2. `npm run start` to start dev watcher of React app
+3. `npm run start` to start dev watcher of React app
-3. `npm run serve` to start node.js server
+4. `npm run serve` to start node.js server

 ## Commands
 `npm run start` - run dev watcher for React